smartcontractkit/cre-templates/building-blocks/read-data-feeds/README.md

 # Read Data Feeds - CRE Building Blocks

-A minimal TypeScript example that, on a cron schedule (every 10 minutes), reads decimals() and latestAnswer() from Chainlink Data Feeds on Arbitrum One (mainnet) using the CRE chain reader.
+A minimal example that, on a cron schedule (every 10 minutes), reads decimals() and latestAnswer() from Chainlink Data Feeds on Arbitrum One (mainnet) using the CRE chain reader.
 It logs the scaled values and returns a JSON array of results.

 Production contract (BTC/USD on Arbitrum One): [0x6ce185860a4963106506C203335A2910413708e9](https://arbiscan.io/address/0x6ce185860a4963106506C203335A2910413708e9#code)